Tim-O-Neill/Path-of-Exile-Fatality-Predictor/part_01/readme.md

 In this section, you will be presenting three potential topics to your classmates.
 You will be presenting your findings in the form of an informal lightning talk.

-**You do not need to prepare slides for your talk.
-Just be prepared to discuss several ideas with your colleagues.**
+**Please prepare slides for your talk, and be prepared to discuss several ideas with your colleagues.**

 ## How to select a topic